 Before you start looking at property you need to know how much you can spend on a property.
-If you are not buying for 100% cash then you will require a mortgage to buy your property.
-Mortgages are loans offered by banks and building societies, which can take many years to repay.
+If you are not buying for 100% cash then you are likely to require a mortgage to buy your property.
+Mortgages are loans offered by banks, building societies and other lending institutions, which can take many years to repay.
 The repayment term is normally determined by the size of the mortgage and what you can afford to repay each month.

 In the early stages of your budgeting process, there are a number of online mortgage calculators that can provide initial guidance.
 On this site, the KFH mortgage calculator will give you an indication of how much you may be able to borrow.

-At your earliest opportunity you should take time to speak to a professional mortgage and protection adviser who can advise you on the whole mortgage market.
+At your earliest opportunity you should take time to speak to one of our professional mortgage consultants who can advise you on a comprehensive range of products from across the mortgage market.
 They will work out what the maximum is that you can borrow and which lender is likely to agree to it if required.
 They may suggest getting an Agreement in Principle (AIP) which is where they will approach an appropriate lender with your details to see if they will lend the required money, subject to the usual checks.
 Credit checks are carried out during this exercise so you must be careful not to negatively affect your credit rating.
 Your adviser will be able to explain this to you in more detail.

 Most importantly, your adviser will assess whether the mortgage you are thinking about is affordable for you using a detailed budget planner.
 There are many factors that need to be taken into account including your income, any debts you may have (e.g. loans and outstanding credit card balances) and how you manage your finances.